-*If lactose is a concern from you, then you will want to skip the sweetened condensed milk.
-Some people have luck with Natural Bliss Coffee Creamer to sweetened their yogurt, but it isn’t something I’ve tried.
+*If lactose is a concern for you, then you will want to skip the sweetened condensed milk.
+Some people have luck with Natural Bliss Coffee Creamer to sweeten their yogurt, but it isn’t something I’ve tried.
 I would simply leave the sweetener out and sweeten to taste after the yogurt has set.

 Set it and forget it

 Using the Yogurt setting on your Instant Pot, set the timer for how long you want to let your yogurt “brew”; I prefer 8 hours and 30 minutes.

 You will also need to make sure your Yogurt setting is set to “Normal” for this method.